7 Days In Moorea

 What’s Included In This Moorea Itinerary?

-Several sections make up this sample itinerary so even if you won’t be spending a full week in Moorea, choose the days that suit your taste and create your own itinerary.
+Several sections make up this sample itinerary, so even if you won’t be spending a full week in Moorea, choose the days that suit your taste and include in your itinerary.

 • Day 1: Scenic Views & Tropical Beach Life